aliakhtar/EzGss/README.md

 However, the full name can also be specified if necessary.

 The paths can either be absolute, or they can be relative to the working directory.
-For example, if your .gss file is located at `~/project/src/main/resources/com/foo/foo-bar.gss`, and you'd like `~/project/src/main/java/com/foo/FooBar.java` to be created, you can run the following:
+For example, if your .gss file is located at `~/project/src/main/resources/com/foo/my-styles.gss`, and you'd like `~/project/src/main/java/com/foo/MyStyles.java` to be created, you can run the following:

 `cd ~/project/src/main #Switch to the project directory if necessary`

-`java -jar /path/to/ezGss.jar resources/com/foo/foo-bar.gss java/com/foo com.foo`
+`java -jar /path/to/ezGss.jar resources/com/foo/my-styles.gss java/com/foo com.foo`

-This will generate the file `FooBar.java` in `~/project/src/main/resources/com/foo`.
+This will generate the file `MyStyles.java` in `~/project/src/main/resources/com/foo`.
-The name `FooBar` is inferred from `foo-bar.gss`, though an absolute name can also be provided, e.g:
+The name `MyStyles` is inferred from `my-styles.gss`, though an absolute name can also be provided, e.g:

-`java -jar ezGss.jar resources/com/foo/foo-bar.gss java/com/foo/AnotherName.java com.foo`
+`java -jar ezGss.jar resources/com/foo/my-styles.gss java/com/foo/AnotherName.java com.foo`

 If the file or directories specified in `dest` don't exist, they will be created.
 If the file already exists, it will be overwritten.
 For example, if the directories `java/com/foo`